seamplex/feenox/doc/srs.markdown

 -   computational fluid dynamics
 -   ...

-`\noindent`{=latex} on one or more manistream cloud servers, i.e. computers with an architecture (i.e. hardware and operating systems, futher discussed in sec.
-2) that allows them to be available online and accessed remotely either interactively or automatically by other computers as well.
+on one or more manistream cloud servers, i.e. computers with hardware and operating systems (futher discussed in [@sec:architecture]) that allows them to be available online and accessed remotely either interactively or automatically by other computers as well.
 Other architectures such as high-end desktop personal computers or even low-end laptops might be supported but they should not the main target.

 The initial version of the tool must be able to handle a subset of the above list of problem types.
-Afterward, the set of supported problem types, models, equations and features of the tool should grow to include other models as well, as required in sec.
-2.6.
+Afterward, the set of supported problem types, models, equations and features of the tool should grow to include other models as well, as required in [@sec:extensibility].

 ## Scope {#sec:scope}

-The tool should allow advanced users to define the problem to be solved programmatically.
+The tool should allow users to define the problem to be solved programmatically.
 That is to say, the problem should be completely defined using one or more files either...